 - Getting 1,000 subscribers with 10 million valid public Shorts views in the last 90 days.

-In addition to the above, we’re introducing lower eligibility thresholds for YPP creators to access Fan Funding even earlier (such as Super Thanks, Super Chat, Super Stickers, and channel memberships).
-These new eligibility thresholds for Fan Funding will apply to long-form video, live stream, and Shorts content.
-More info to come in 2023!
+In addition to the above, we’ll be introducing lower eligibility thresholds for YPP creators to access Fan Funding even earlier (such as Super Thanks, Super Chat, Super Stickers, and channel memberships).
+These new eligibility thresholds for Fan Funding will start sometime in 2023 and apply to long-form video, live stream, and Shorts content.
+More info to come!

 Become eligible for YPP with Shorts

-We’re excited to announce a YPP eligibility threshold for Shorts creators.
-Starting in early 2023, creators can become eligible for YPP by gaining 1,000 subscribers with 10 million valid public Shorts views in the last 90 days.
+We’re excited to announce a YouTube Partner Program (YPP) eligibility threshold for Shorts creators.
+Starting in mid-January 2023, creators can become eligible for YPP by gaining 1,000 subscribers with 10 million valid public Shorts views in the last 90 days.
 Once in the program, partners get access to all the features and benefits that YPP has to offer, including ads on long-form videos.
-However, on the eligibility requirement, keep in mind that the public views for Shorts in the Shorts Feed won’t count towards the 4,000 public watch hours eligibility threshold.
+Creators still have the option to qualify for YPP with 1,000 subscribers and 4,000 public watch hours in the last 12 months, however any watch hours from Shorts views don’t count towards that threshold.

 Ad revenue with Shorts

-Even sooner, starting Fall 2022, we’re making Super Thanks available on Shorts for a limited group of creators and plan to expand access in the first half of 2023.
+We’re making Super Thanks available on Shorts globally in early 2023!
 At the same time, we’ll start bringing brands and Shorts creators together as part of YouTube BrandConnect.

 Will YouTube’s ad policies still apply to monetization with Shorts?